openmod/openmod-docs/content/development-guide/localization.md

 }
 ```

-First adjust the command to use the IStringLocalizer service:
+First, adjust the command to use the IStringLocalizer service:
 ```c#
 [Command("awesome")]
 public class AwesomeCommand : Command